 Although many agree that the sailing opportunities around Tobago surpass those of her sister island of Trinidad, pleasure sailing is still in its infancy in Scarborough.
 Those who have the desire can still make sailing to the island from international waters a possibility, or even hire a boat when they arrive.

-If you are just wanting to experience some time on the open water, without the complications and cost involved with renting a boat you should take a day sailing excursion.
-Check out the table that follows to get names and phone numbers for excursion providers.
+If you're simply wanting to get out onto the water, without the cost and responsibility of sailing on your own you should take a day sailing excursion.
+Take a look at the listing that follows to get contact information for excursion providers.

 For many visitors, sailing all the way to Scarborough can be time consuming, but that shouldn't let it stop you from spending a few hours sailing independently around Tobago.
 There are several charter companies in town with boats in all sizes and for all skill levels.
 If you love being out on open water, this is a chance to make it happen.